Clinical Informatics Fellowship

 August – Mid-September – Application Accepted

 September-Mid November – Interviews Conducted

 ***Only completed email submissions will be considered for admission.
 The admissions committee will review applications and selected applicants will be invited for an onsite interview at Hennepin Healthcare.

 Selection criteria will include academic track record; personal statement including research/career goals and how clinical informatics will enhance their opportunities in their chosen field; reference letters; and interviews.
 The proposed training will equip fellows with the necessary knowledge and technical skills to tackle everyday data management issues and guide large informatics projects while focusing on systems-level improvements in care delivery through the use of data analytics, clinical decision support, and data visualization.
 Prior experience with the use of Clinical Informatics principles to drive process improvement is a plus but not a requirement.

-***Please contact us via email if you have any questions about the application process.
+Please contact us via email, at [email protected], if you have any questions about the application process.

 About Our Facility